 Minnesota Landlord Tenant Laws

-- Warranty of Habitability – Minnesota landlords can only rent out habitable property, which means providing certain features essential to basic health and safety.
-This includes things like heat, plumbing, electricity, and sound structural elements.
+- Warranty of Habitability – Minnesota landlords can only rent out habitable property, which means providing certain features essential to basic health and safety like heat, plumbing, electricity, and sound structural elements.
 Landlords must repair any issues within 14 days after proper notice from the tenant.
 Failure to repair lets a tenant sue the landlord or get a court order for rent deduction or reduction.
-Tenants in Minnesota usually can’t repair and deduct.
+Tenants usually can’t repair and deduct.

 - Lease Termination – A month-to-month lease in Minnesota can be terminated by a tenant if they provide notice equal to the frequency at which they make rent payments.
-Meanwhile, a tenant in a fixed-term lease can break off their lease early if they qualify for termination due to active military duty, domestic violence, landlord harassment, or unit uninhabitability.
+Meanwhile, a tenant in a fixed-term lease can break off their lease early if they qualify for termination due to active military duty, domestic violence, landlord harassment, or uninhabitable property.

-- Rent Increases and Fees – Landlords in Minnesota preempts a local municipality’s ability to adopt any ordinance intended to control rent.
+- Rent Increases and Fees – Minnesota law preempts a local municipality’s ability to adopt any ordinance intended to control rent.
 If a rent increase occurs, the landlord is required to provide one month’s notice.
 This state also allows landlords to charge most types of fees, as long as they are outlined in a lease agreement.
-Late rent fees are caped at 8% of the missing rent amount and landlords may charge up to $30 for a bounced check.

 - Landlord Entry – Minnesota landlords have the right to enter rental property for purposes reasonably related to the tenancy, like maintenance and inspections.
-Before entering, they must provide “reasonable” advance notice (usually at least 24 hours), unless it’s an emergency situation.
+Before entering, they must provide at least 24 hours of advance notice, unless it’s an emergency situation.

 - Settling Legal Disputes – Minnesota allows landlord-tenant disputes in small claims court (also known as Conciliation Court), as long as the value in controversy is under $15,000.
 Minnesota has diverse small claims courts, and not all of them accept eviction cases or set the same value in controversy standard for evictions.